Dr. Amelia M. Stanton (she/her)

 Undergraduate Research Assistant

-Kaylie is a sophomore undergraduate student, earning a Bachelor of Arts in Psychology.
+Kaylie is a junior undergraduate student, earning a Bachelor of Arts in Psychology.
 Her research interests include how multiple aspects of identity (gender, socioeconomic status and culture) intersect and affect adolescent development.
 After pursuing her Bachelor’s Degree, Kaylie intends on attending graduate school for clinical psychology.

 Undergraduate Research Assistant